EarlGlynn/CharacterCount/README.md

 This may help in creating file features for machine learning applications.

-The charccnt2 file can be collected and edited in Excel for comparison of a set at at time.
+The charcnt2 file can be collected and edited in Excel for comparison of a set at at time.

+**Example 6:  charcnt Windows executable**

 ```
 D:\GitHub\CharacterCount\Command-Line>charcnt charcnt.exe